CodeBear117/portfolio/README.md

 5. *andycotton.com Portfolio* (a website I built for a client)

 ⚡️ **Technologies:**
-The following technlogies were used within the projects contained in my portfolio.
+The following technologies were used within the projects contained in my portfolio.
 1. Languages:
    + JavaScript/TypeScript
    + Python